Morwenn/cpp-sort/docs/Writing-a-sorter.md

 }
 ```

-In order to use it with **cpp-sort**, we will need to wrap it into a sorter object.
+In order to use it with **cpp-sort**, we need to wrap it into a sorter object.
 Doing so is actually trivial; here is the sorter:

 ```cpp
 struct selection_sorter_impl